Puzzle branding

 - From your dashboard, choose the series you want to brand.

-Note: These settings can be overridden by Individual puzzle branding (for Enterprise users).
+Note: These settings can be overridden by Individual puzzle branding.

 Consider creating separate series for each puzzle type (e.g., one for all your Crosswords, another for all your Sudokus).